- A top-level guide to data lakes

-The Key Elements of a Data Warehouse Architecture
+The Key Elements of a Data Warehouse Architecture and How They Work

-Columnar storage: Traditionally, when a database records a transaction in a row, all fields in that row contain a value related to that particular transaction.
+Traditionally, when a database records a transaction in a row, all fields in that row contain a value related to that particular transaction.
 In this scenario, storing all rows in contiguous blocks) on a hard drive makes perfect sense.

 The following example outlines how a row-based database stores transaction lines for a store that sells televisions (yes, in reality, it's a little more complex).

-That's why most data warehouses store their columns in contiguous blocks.
+Ease of use for analysis and computation is a big reason why companies that run production databases like PostgreSQL also run cloud data warehouses, and that's why most data warehouses store their columns in contiguous blocks.
 Here's what the same example would look like in a column-oriented database: